benopotamus/django-htmx-okayjack/README.rst

 Django Okayjack (Django+htmx)
 #############################

-Tell htmx what to do with success (200) and error (4xx) responses for a request by using new ``hx-*`` attributes.
+Tell htmx how to handle success (2xx) and error (4xx) responses, and which templates to use for each, just using new ``hx-*`` attributes.

 .. code-block:: html

 	hx-success-target="#toast-container"
 	hx-success-trigger="open-toast-container"
 	hx-error-target="#contact-form"

-It also adds support for using *parts* of a template in a response, rather than creating separate template responses for each response type.
-And it adds PUT and PATCH to Django.
+Also adds support for using *parts* (blocks) of a template in a response, rather than creating separate template files for each response type.
+And it adds PUT and PATCH support to Django as well.

 Requirements